Groundwork horse: Everything you need to know with exercises to download

 Lunging to exercise your horse can help you to strengthen the back muscles.
 Tina Schäfer demonstrates you how it´s done in the ClipMyHorse.TV Academy.
 Because gymnastic work on the lunge line is often underestimated:

-Through the Lunging for gymnastics the horse can build up its back muscles and improve its mobility.
+Through the Lunging for gymnastics the horse can build up its build up its back muscles and improve its mobility.
 In combination with cavaletti or trotting poles, the lunging work becomes even more varied and challenging.
 These exercises not only promote muscle strength, but also the horse's condition.
 The double lunge is an advanced variant that provides lateral aids as well as preparation for work under saddle.

 Would you like to learn more about lunging your horse?
 In our article "Lunging made easy: lunging horses correctly" we show you everything you need to know - from the first steps to the correct technique.
-Discover how to effectively exercise your horse and build up its balance and muscles.
+Discover how to effectively exercise your horse and build up its balance and muscles. build up its muscles in a targeted manner.

 Work in hand